Cognitive Dysfunction and Qualifying for Disability Benefits

 Cognitive dysfunction is a complication that can result from many different medical or mental conditions.
-Because of the wide variety of causes, it can be difficult to recognize and treat cognitive dysfunction or impairment.
-This makes it even more difficult to function with the impairment, which can be challenging in its own right.
-If you experience severe cognitive dysfunction that is preventing you from working, you may qualify to receive Social Security Disability benefits.
+Because of the wide variety of factors and causes, it can be difficult to recognize and treat an individual for cognitive dysfunction or cognitive impairment.
+This makes it even more difficult to function with the impairment, which can be highly challenging in its own right.
+If you experience severe cognitive dysfunction that is preventing you from maintaining employment, you may qualify to receive Social Security Disability benefits.

 When Does Cognitive Dysfunction Qualify for SSD?